AU-COBRA/ConCert/extraction/README.md

 # Extraction

-Contains an implementation of extraction based on the certified erasure provided by MetaCoq.
+Contains an implementation of extraction based on the certified erasure provided by MetaRocq.
 The `theories` folder contains the implementation and correctness theorems.
 The [examples](../examples/) folder, as the name suggests, contains examples of smart contracts and programs extracted using our development.
 The [tests](tests/) folder contains tests for